 I recall my first two answers to Imamura's 7th Nov.
-2018 critics [1] about the NonStandard Neutrosophic Logic [20] on 24 Nov 2018 (version 1) and 13 Feb 2019 (version 2), and I update them after Imamura has published a third version [21] on a journal without even citing my previous response papers, nor making any comments or critics to them, although the paper was uploaded to arXiv shortly after him and also online at my UNM [20].
+2018 critics [1] about the NonStandard Neutrosophic Logic [20] on 24 Nov.
+2018 (version 1) and 13 Feb.
+2019 (version 2), and I update them after Imamura has published a third version [21] on a journal without even citing my previous response papers, nor making any comments or critics to them, although the paper was uploaded to arXiv shortly after him and also online at my UNM [20].
 I find it as dishonest.

-Surely, he can recall over and over again the first neutrosophic connectives, but he has to tell the whole story: they were never used in no application, and they were improved several times starting with the American researcher Ashbacher's neutrosophic connectives in 2002 that not even Rivieccio in 2008 was aware about.
+Surely, he can recall over and over again the first neutrosophic connectives, but he has to tell the whole story: they were never used in no application, and they were improved several times starting with the American researcher Ashbacher's neutrosophic connectives in 2002, Rivieccio in 2008, and Wang, Smarandache, Zhang, and Sunderraman in 2010.
+Version